PetrPPetrov/bgfx-qt5-win/README.md

 # bgfx-qt5-win
+Buggy (!)
 Skeleton program to integrate Qt5 + bgfx on Windows platform
+Note: it does not work as desired.

 ## How to build